-- As required by the Companies (Auditor's Report) Order,2016 ("the Order") issued by the central government of India in terms of sub -section (11) of section 143 of the Act, I give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the order, to the extent applicable - 2.
-As required by section 143(3) of the Act, I report that: - a) I have sought and obtained all the information and explanations which to the best my knowledge and belief were necessary for the purpose of my audit; - b) In my opinion, proper books of accounts as required by law have been kept by the Company so far as it appears from my examination of those books; - c) The Balance Sheet, the statement of Profit and Loss including the Statement of Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with this Reports are in agreement with the books of accounts; - d) In my opinion the aforesaid Ind AS financial statements comply with Indian accounting standards prescribed under section 133 of the act, read with Companies (Indian Accounting standards) Rules, 2015 as amended; - e) On the basis of the written representations received from the directors as on 31, March 2018 and taken on record by the Board of Directors, none of the directors is disqualified as on March 31,2018 from the being appointed as a directors in terms of sections 164(2) of the Act; - f) With respect to the adequacy of the internal financial controls Over Financial reporting of the Company and the operating effectiveness of such controls, refer to my separate Report in the "Annexure B" to this report; - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014, in my opinion and to the best of my Information and according to the explanations given to me: - 1) The Company has disclosed the impact of pending litigations on its financial position in its Ind AS financial statements; - 2) The Company did not have any material foreseeable losses in long term contract including derivative contracts during the year ended March 31, 2018 - There has been no delay in transferring amounts required to be transferred to the Investor Education and Protection Fund by the Company;
+- 1. 1.
+As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the central government of India in terms of sub-section (11) of section 143 of the Act & on the basis of such checks of books & records of the company as I consider appropriate and according to the information and explanation given to me, I give in the "Annexure 1" a statement on the matters specified in paragraphs 3 and 4 of the order, to the extent applicable. - 2.
+As required by section143(3) of the Act, I report that: - a.
+I have sought and obtained all the information and explanations which to the best my knowledge and belief were necessary for the purpose of my audit; - b.
+In my opinion proper books of accounts as required by law have been kept by the Company so far as it appears from the examination of those books; - c.
+The balance sheet, the statement of profit and loss including the statement of other Comprehensive Income, cash flow statement and statement of changes in Equity dealt with this Reports are in agreement with the books of accounts; - d.
+In my opinion, the aforesaid Financial Statements comply with accounting Standards specified under section 133 of the Act. - e.
+On the basis of written representations received from the directors as on 31st March, 2020 and taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2020 from being appointed as a directors in terms of sections 164(2) of the act; - f.
+With respect to the adequacy of the internal financial controls over Financial reporting of the Company and operating effectiveness of such controls, refer to my separate Report in the "Annexure 2" to this report; - g.
+In our opinion, the managerial remuneration for the year ended March 31, 2020 has been paid/provided by the Company to its directors in accordance with the provisions of section 197 read with Schedule V to the Act; - With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the companies (Audit And Auditors) Rules, 2014 in my opinion and to the best of my Information and according to the explanations given to us: - i.
+The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements: - ii.
+The Company did not have any material foreseeable losses in long term contract including derivative contracts during the year ended March 31,2020 - iii.
+There has been no delay in transferring amounts, required to be transferred to the Investor Education and Protection Fund by the Company.